SarahHenze/QPuB/README.md

 ## Examples

    The **examples** folder contains two toy examples of endopeptidase digestion.
-   In order to run the examples, execute the following commands in the terminalassuming your current directory is the QPuB-master
+   In order to run the examples, execute the following commands in the terminal assuming your current directory is the QPuB-master

    ### Example 1: Endopeptidase digestion without noise
    ```sh